Gamingapple0/KindaProperProjects/README.md

 ----Follower Analyzer----

 A webscraper program that checks the new or lost followers from an instagram account (Learned: Decorators,Selenium, basic webscraping)

+----MediaList----

+A webscraper made using beautiful soup, which stores information in an excel sheet of various media forms as well as a number of score sheets.